 During her time on the International Training Programme in 2014, Marine was based in the Middle East department and her partner placement was spent at Manchester Museum and Manchester Art Gallery.

+In 2014 participants were asked to prepare a project outlining an exhibition proposal based on the Asahi Shimbun Displays – a temporary exhibition in Room 3 at the British Museum.
 Marine’s exhibition project proposal was entitled Life in Miniature: Armenian Dress at the British Museum.

 Marine’s place on the programme was generously supported by the Marie-Louise von Motesiczky Charitable Trust.

 In November 2015 Marine attended the ITP Mumbai Workshop Creating Museums of World Stories.
 The workshop was held at CSMVS and was attended by many ITP fellows from different years and countries, UK partners and British Museum Colleagues.
 At this conference Marine began discussions with colleagues from Manchester Art Gallery, on hosting an education conference and workshop in Yerevan Armenia.

 In October 2016 Marine, with the help of Davit Poghosyan (Armenia, ITP 2015) supported Hayk Mkrtchyan (Armenia, ITP 2014, Senior Fellow 2017) to host Learning, Engagement and Museums, a four-day conference and workshop held at Cafesjian Centre for the Arts in Yerevan Armenia.
 The event was attended by 19 Armenian museum educators from 18 institutions, UK partner museum educators from Glasgow Museums, Manchester Art Gallery and The Collections and ITP fellow museum educators from Egypt, India, Lebanon and Turkey.